 (a) No lots to be created by subdivision, including balance lots, shall have a net area less than the minimum specified for each zone in the Table below, except as provided for in 15.2.6.3 (c), (d), and (e) below.

 Zone Minimum Lot Area Hydro Generation 20 hectares

-(b) The minimum lot size for subdivision within the Residential (Hanley Downs) Activity Area of the Jacks Point Resert Zone shall be 400m2.
-The Council's discretion is restricted to:
+(b) The minimum lot size for subdivision within the Residential (Hanley Downs) Activity Area (R(HD) and R(HD-SH)) of the Jacks Point Resort Zone shall be 550m2.